helenguo25/CLT_Demonstration/README.md

 # Central Limit Theorem Demonstration

 This is a Streamlit application that demonstrates the Central Limit Theorem (CLT).
-The CLT result states that the sampling distribution of the sample mean approaches a normal distribution as the sample size gets larger, regardless of the shape of the population distribution.
+The CLT result states that the sampling distribution of the sample mean approaches a normal distribution as the sample size gets larger, regardless of the shape of the population distribution (as long as the population distribution has finite second moment).

 ## Understanding the Central Limit Theorem: